learnmonkey/learnmonkey.github.io/contributing-page.md

 If you want to make some suggestions, you can open an issue.
 For more information, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

-You can also view our [Todo List](https://github.com/learnmonkey/learnmonkey.github.io/wiki/Todo-List) in the Wiki.
+You can also view the [Todo List](https://github.com/learnmonkey/learnmonkey.github.io/wiki/Todo-List) in the Wiki.

 # Running Learnmonkey